 3) They say hello when they enter a room full of strangers and good-bye when they leave it.
 The laundromat, coffee shop, post office, a public restroom– wherever they are, they do it automatically out of politeness, always.

 4) Walking is basically the national pastime, especially on Sunday afternoons, when you’ll see families out and about after a big lunch.
 There are plenty of places to walk in big cities, and much of suburbia and the countryside is marked with trails.
 A common weekend sight is huge groups of people having picnics in the park or by a river, then taking a stroll.
+The French love to get out to “la campagne” with a big group of friends, too– and it’s the starting point for what seems like about half of their comedy films.

 5) They work hard.
 The French do get lots of vacation time and protest is a skill they acquire early and use often, with relish, but their reputation for laziness is largely unfair.
 They buckle down and get the work done and, as in any country, there is a wide range of ambition and productivity.
 It’s not unusual at all for some people to work six days a week, for example.
 However, both the French education system and French laws encourage protocol-following, defeatism, and an aversion to thinking and acting outside the box, the result of which sometimes comes off as an infuriating refusal of the Average Jean to be proactive or go above-and-beyond to achieve an objective.